tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 - [GitLab](https://gitlab.com) `For version control`
 - [Codacy](https://www.codacy.com/) `For code review`

-Now as per below list of GitLab issue list I will explain what I had did in that issue commit using issue number.
+Now as per below list of GitLab issue list I will explain what I had done in that issue commit using issue number.

 1. Initial project setup
-2. Setup network, database, analytics and basic utilities library via dependency manager `cocoapods`
+2. Setup network, database, analytics and basic utility library via dependency manager `CocoaPods`
-3. Setup network connection manager via `Alamofire` as base library
+3. Setup network connection manager via `Alamofire` as a base library
+4. Setup database connection manager to persist data from remote server - `Not yet implemented`
 4. Setup class model as per network response using `Mappable`
 5. Setup initial extensions for native controls & class
 6. Setup helper class for logger, theme, analytics, error, constant and session
-7. Setup base class and protocols for in-built view controllers and UI classes
+7. Setup base class and protocols for inbuilt view controllers and UI classes
-8. Splash view controller implementation using `view`, `presenter` and `protocols` architecture

  ---

 <h3>Initial project setup</h3>

 1. Created project via latest Xcode with init git repo
-2. Folder structure as below - `Improving it everyday`
+2. Folder structure as below - `Improving it every day`
-3. Except root and test folder all other folder name starts with `WS` (project initial)
+3. Except for root and test folder all other folder name starts with `WS` (project initial)

 {% gist a7f034251ac16d6580e3948c12f08067 %}